Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.69, No.1, pp. 19-42, 2010, DOI:10.3970/cmes.2010.069.019

 Abstract Highly accurate calculation of derivative values to the field variable is a key issue in numerical analysis of engineering problems.
 The boundary integral equations (BIEs) of potential second derivatives are of third order singularities and obviously the direct calculation of these high order singular integrals is rather cumbersome.
 The idea of the present paper is to use an indirect algorithm which is based on the regularized BIE formulations of the potential second derivatives, following the work of the present first author and his coworkers.
-The regularized formulations, numerical strategies and example tests are given for both potential first and second… More >
+The regularized formulations, numerical strategies and example tests are given for More >

 • Open Access